Introduction

 Install the apt-transport-https Package

-Next, install the APT transport package.
+Next, install the apt-transport-https package.
 You need to add this package to your system to enable access to the repositories using HTTPS.

 sudo apt install apt-transport-https

-STEP 2: Add Apache Cassandra Repository and Import GPG Key
+Step 2: Add Apache Cassandra Repository and Import Repository Key

-You need to add the Apache Cassandra repository and pull the GPG key before installing the database.
+Since Apache Cassandra is not available in the official Ubuntu repository, you need to add the Cassandra repository and pull the repository key before installing the database.

-Then, use the wget command to pull the public key from the URL below:
+1. Use the wget command to pull the public repository key from the URL below:

 sudo apt update

-Note: Once the installation finishes, the Cassandra service starts automatically.
-Also, a user cassandra is created during the process.
+Wait for the process to complete.
+Once the installation finishes, the Cassandra service starts automatically.
+Also, a user named cassandra is created during the process.
 That user is used to run the service.

 Verify Apache Cassandra Installation

-Finally, to make sure the Cassandra installation process completed properly, check cluster status:
+Finally, check the cluster status to make sure that the Cassandra installation process completed properly.
+Run the following command:

 nodetool status